teganbroderick/Plant-Texter/README.md

 # Plant Texter

-Plant texter is an app that sends me an sms when it is particularly hot and tells me to water my plants.
+Plant Texter is an app that sends me a text message when the weather in Berkeley is over 25 degrees celcius, reminding me to water my plants.
+The app has two main features - a website that displays weather information and tells me whether I need to water my plants, and the scheduled sms reminder.

 ### Tech Stack
 Python, HTML, CSS, Flask, Jinja, Bootstrap <br>